- Wall Decal Collections

 Our wall decal designs have intricate cuts making it extremely difficult to salvage during the removal process.
 Therefore, these are considered a one-time-use product.

-Getting Started: You will need masking or painters tape, squeegee (included), scissors, friend (recommended).
-CLEAN AND DRY THE SURFACE where you will be applying your WALLTAT.
+Getting Started: You will need masking or painters tape, a measuring tool such as ruler or level, squeegee (included), scissors, friend (recommended).
+CLEAN AND DRY THE SURFACE where you will be applying your WALLTAT (even for new or recently painted walls).
 Make sure it is smooth, dry and free of debris.

-1 Clean and dry your wall.
-Unroll your WALLTAT (leaving both coatings on) and lay it out on a clean flat surface with the WALLTAT facing upward.
+1 Unroll your WALLTAT (leaving both coatings on) and lay it out on a clean flat surface with the WALLTAT facing upward.
 Larger sizes and multi-colored designs are created in multiple parts.
 Some parts have match points to guide proper positioning.
 (Matchpoints are in the shapes of stars, circles, squares, rectangles, targets, etc.).

 2 If your design is only one piece skip to step 3.
 For designs in multiple parts, identify matchpoints by overlapping each part to review how they fit together.
 If needed, refer to the website to view a picture of your design as a guide.
 Cut individual elements as needed, be sure to leave matchpoints to corresponding parts.
 (You will install the matchpoints with the rest of the design and remove them at the end).